normanjoyner/containership.cli/docs/_pages/quick-start-guide.md

   info           Show info about current active cluster. remote         Commands for manipulating remotes pointing to Containership
                  clusters.
-  cloud          Containership cloud management client.
+  cloud          Containership Cloud management client.
 ~~~

-You can then login to your cloud account via:
+You can then login to your Containership Cloud account via:

 `csctl cloud account login`